Guide to Register Labuan Private Foundation

 4. Duration of the Labuan Private Foundation may be fixed or infinite life span

-5. Currency-to carry on business in any currency other than the Malaysian currency except as permitted by the relevant authorities
+5. Carry on business in any currency other than Malaysian Ringgit except as permitted by the relevant authorities

-6. Types of Property, Assets permissible to be endowed to Labuan Private Foundation
+6. Types of Property, Assets permissible to be endowed into Labuan Private Foundation

 a.
 Assets of every kind whether corporeal or incorporeal, tangible or intangible, movable or immovable, however acquired may be endowed to a Labuan Private foundation; and

 b.
 Legal documents or instruments in any form, including electronic or digital, evidencing title to or interest in, such assets as described in the above (a) including bank cheques, money orders, shares, securities, bonds, bank drafts and letters of credit.

 c.
 Property of the Labuan Foundation is owned legally and beneficially by the foundation and is to be utilised solely for the purposes and objects stated in the charter of the foundation.